 The General Fund is the statutory fund into which all the receipts of the Council are required to be paid and out of which all liabilities of the Council are to be met, except to the extent that statutory rules might provide otherwise.
-The General Fund is funded by Government Grants, Fees & Charges, Council Tax income, Non-Domestic Rate income (subject to pooling arrangements) and interest/returns on investments.
-The General Fund is split between uncommitted balances (the level of funding available to the Council to manage financial risks and unplanned expenditure) and balances which have been earmarked for specific purposes.
+Government grants, fees & charges, Council Tax income, Non-Domestic Rate income (subject to pooling arrangements) and interest/returns on investments provide resources for the General Fund.
+The General Fund is split between uncommitted balances (the level of funding available to the Council to manage financial risks and unplanned expenditure) and balances that have been earmarked for specific purposes.